Best Head Torch for Work

 The ThruNite TH30 is also waterproof, with a rating of IPX8.
 This means it can actually be submerged in water (to a depth of 1 metre) without breaking.
 Wear it in rain, snow or a typhoon and this sucker will still light up your life.

 The battery, on the other hand, is a real let-down.
-Putting out 3500 lumens is a difficult task, even for the best batteries and this setting will drain the battery completely in less than 2 hours.
+Putting out 3500 lumens is a difficult task, even for the best batteries and this setting will drain the rechargeable battery completely in less than 2 hours.
 The ‘high’ setting (a dazzling 1275lm) will last about an hour and a half and the ‘medium’ settings (352lm) will only manage about 2hrs, 10mins.
 Essentially, this means that for all the torch’s brilliance, it just isn’t suited for anything close to long-term use.

-A blinking light, followed by a red indicator light will inform you when the battery is low (which will literally be every couple of hours in anything but the ‘low’ and ‘firefly’ modes) and then the torch will require 3 hours to recharge, longer than it lasts in any of its better modes.
-The USB charger is very convenient and useful if you’re on the move, but it still takes 3 hours to charge a two-hour battery.
+A blinking light, followed by a red indicator light will inform you when the battery is low (which will literally be every couple of hours in anything but the ‘low’ and ‘firefly’ modes) and then the torch will require 3 hours to recharge, longer than it lasts in any of its better light modes.
+The micro USB port is very convenient and useful if you’re on the move, but it still takes 3 hours to charge a two-hour battery.

 It’s also worth stating that the rubber grip on the torch itself can rub against the forehead while running or engaging in strenuous activity.
 This is a genuine shame, as so much else here is so very well thought out.